University of Alabama at Birmingham

 The following is the text material for this part of the course.

-noise_opamps.pdf This note discusses how to calculate noise in op-amp circuits.
+Noise Analysis of Op-amp Circuits This note discusses how to calculate noise in op-amp circuits.

-EE431 Lab 2: Random Noise
+EE431 Lab 2: Random Noise -- This lab is mostly performed with the noise_experiment.xlsx spreadsheet.

 The following is supplemental material that you should read.

-optimum_rs_for_minimum_noise This is a noise related note concerning achieving minimum noise that may be useful in a communication course.
+Optimum Rs for Minimum Noise This is a noise related note concerning achieving minimum noise that may be useful in a communication course.

-AN-358: Noise and Operational Amplifier Circuits
+Noise Analysis in Operational Amplifier Circuits

 The following table shows the ratio of noise bandwidth to electrical bandwidth (-3 dB) of a system.
 The noise bandwidth is always wider than the electrical bandwidth but approaches the electrical bandwidth as the filter order becomes high.